SCENE 01 / MOTION CONTROL

 Robotic precision cinematography for VFX, commercials, and complex productions.

-Motion control systems use computer-programmed camera rigs to execute precise, repeatable camera movements.
-These systems are essential for visual effects compositing, multi-pass photography, automotive commercials, tabletop product shots, and any sequence where identical camera moves must be reproduced across multiple takes or elements.
-Lima is Peru's commercial production hub, with Lima-based service companies offering well-stocked equipment including Russian Arms, Techno Cranes, and Shotover for high-end advertising work.
+Motion control systems use computer-driven camera rigs to run precise, repeatable moves.
+They are key for visual effects compositing, multi-pass photography, car commercials, and tabletop product shots.
+Any sequence that must repeat the exact same move across many takes or elements needs these rigs.
+Lima is Peru's hub for commercial work, and Lima-based firms stock strong gear for high-end ads, including Russian Arms, Techno Cranes, and Shotover.

-We source motion control rigs and experienced operators for Peru, working with production service companies including APU Productions, Chita Films, and GoPeruFilms.
-While Peru has no major soundstage complexes, our team coordinates equipment imports via ATA Carnet, location work, and technical support so your motion control sequences are captured efficiently and with exacting repeatability.
+We source motion control rigs and skilled operators across Peru, working with service firms like APU Productions, Chita Films, and GoPeruFilms.
+While Peru has no major soundstage complexes, our crew handles gear imports via ATA Carnet, location work, and tech support, so your sequences are captured smoothly and repeat exactly.

 Capabilities